 Dunning Fellows will be in an advanced version of the PCSE program.

 Stage Two: Dunning Scholar Awards

-In stage two, all Dunning Fellows will be eligible to compete for a full-tuition, four-year Dunning Scholar Award to attend the College for Creative Studies undergraduate program in Transportation Design.
-(Total value $175,000).
-More information about the Dunning Scholars stage of the competition will be found below.
+In stage two, Dunning Fellows who apply to CCS by December 1, 2019 with a 3.0 Cum GPA from high school will be eligible to compete for a full-tuition, four-year Dunning Scholar Award to attend the College for Creative Studies undergraduate program in Transportation Design.
+(Approx. Total Value $180,000).

 - Must be a legal U.S. resident attending a high school in the United States